-To apply for career programs, see your high school career counsellor today to discuss your career path and complete a dual credit application package.
+To apply for career programs, see your high school careers teacher or school counsellor today to discuss your career path and complete a dual credit application package.

 Note: All programs and course availability are subject to enrollment.
 Some conditions apply to academic courses.
 Course start dates may change.
+Tuition only sponsorship for courses and programs, students are responsible for textbook fee's, tool & kit supplies for courses and trades programs.